b1ndark/project5/README.md

 ### **Visitors**

-- Users will experience a website easy to navigate and full of Tech.
+- Users will experience a website that is easy to navigate and that it contains a variety of Tech.
-- Users will find a friendly support from our staff that are ready to guide and help with any enquire
+- Users will find a friendly support from our staff that are ready to guide and help with any enquires.
 - The content of the website is carefully supervised to make sure the Users get all the details of wanted products.

 ### **Goals**

-- The main goal is to offer the customers the latest Tech at the best prices possible
+- The main goal is to offer the customers the latest Tech at the best prices possible.
 - To fully satisfy the customers with their needs.
-- To get the TopTech website known so it captivates more happy customers
+- To get the TopTech website known so it captivates more happy customers.
-- Also to feel welcomed in our store
+- Also to feel welcomed in our store.

 ### **TopTech**

-- The website is presented with a Home page that has a motherboard and its components has a background image and a button to take the customer to start shop the products, at the top of the page is the navbar with its links and at the bottom is the footer.
+- The website is presented with a Home page that has a motherboard and its components has a background image and a button to take the customer to the products to start shopping, at the top of the page is the navbar with its links and at the bottom is the footer.
 - The navbar has the following options available
-  - **TopTech logo** - Available on large and extra large and when it pressed it takes you back to the home page
+  - **TopTech logo** - Available on large and extra-large and when it pressed it takes you back to the home page
-  - **Search bar** - Available on every page and device the search bar can be used to search a especific product
+  - **Search bar** - Available on every page and device the search bar can be used to search a specific product
   - **Home** - Available on extra small, small and medium screens and when it pressed it takes you back to the home page
-  - **About Us** - When clicked it will take you to the about page where you will find a page presented with a photo, toptech information, contact details and openning times
+  - **About Us** - When clicked it will take you to the about page where you will find a page presented with a photo, TopTech information, contact details and opening times
-  - **Contact Us** - When clicked it will take you to the conatct page where you will be able to contact the TopTech team for any matter
+  - **Contact Us** - When clicked it will take you to the contact page where you will be able to contact the TopTech team for any support or matter
   - **Account (if logged out)** - When clicked it will dropdown a menu with the following
     - **Sign Up** - When clicked it will take you to the sign up page where you can register
     - **Sign In** - When clicked it will take you to the sign in page where you can login to your account